TimSoethout/TimSoethout.github.io/_drafts/boxen.md

 script/boxen
 ```

+## Dotfiles

 In `Puppetfile` you find the programs that are deployed by default using `github-<programname>`

-While bootstrapping boxen, it asks for your GitHub account name.
+While bootstrapping Boxen, it asks for your GitHub account name.
 The name you entered here is also used to identify you personal settings.
 You can create a puppet file `boxen/repo/modules/people/manifests/<GitHubUser>.pp` in which you can put specific items.

 ```puppet
 class people::<GitHubUser> (